tscircuit/bpc-graph/README.md

 - There are boxes
 - There are pins connected to the boxes
 - There are colors associated with each pin
-- There are edges that connect pins to eachother
+- Each pin is part of a network.
+All pins in a network are mutually connected with edges

 There are two types of boxes, `FixedBox` and `FloatingBox`.
 A floating box does not have a position.